praxis-live/pxg/README.md

 Components that can be used in any audio graph.

-* `audio-clock.pxg` - clock synced to sample time.
-Time specified in BPM and subdivisions.
 * `mono-kit.pxg` - simple 6-sample player with triggers and levels.
 Useful for drum samples.
 * `synth-base.pxg` - basis for a monophonic synthesizer.
 * `synth-duo-osc.pxg` - monophonic analog style synthesizer with two oscillators and resonant filter with envelope modulation.